adedoyin058/project/README.md

 # project

-this are my practice work while learning version control system using git
+these are my practice work while learning version control system using git

+git is awesome